Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/advanced-text/exporting.md

 </td>
 <td>

-Returns the [IHtmlTextExporter](xref:ActiproSoftware.Text.Exporters.IHtmlTextExporter) that can export text to `HTML`, using `CSS` classes for syntax highlighting.
+Returns the [IHtmlTextExporter](xref:ActiproSoftware.Text.Exporters.IHtmlTextExporter) that can export text to HTML, using CSS classes for syntax highlighting.

-`CSS` class references will be used for highlighting.
-This type adds a `STYLE` tag block to the exported `HTML` where `CSS` classes are defined.
-The text in the code block references these `CSS` classes, therefore allowing color settings to easily be altered for each highlighting style (i.e., keywords, comments, etc.).
+CSS class references will be used for highlighting.
+This type adds a `STYLE` tag block to the exported HTML where CSS classes are defined.
+The text in the code block references these CSS classes, therefore allowing color settings to easily be altered for each highlighting style (i.e., keywords, comments, etc.).
 Root `HTML`, `BODY` and other tags will be added to the output.

 </td>
 </tr>